Top Quiet Dog Breeds – 15 Peaceful PupsLast updated: by Jessi Larson

 According to some veterinarians, small dogs bark more than larger ones.
-Fortunately for those of you with a small living space, that’s not always the case, as you’ll see from some of the small pups on our list.
+Fortunately, for those with a small living space, that’s not always the case, as you’ll see from some of the small pups on our list.

-A number of studies show that barking habits are deeply rooted in a dog’s genetics.
-They’re barking because that’s what they were born and bred to do.
+Several studies show that barking habits are deeply rooted in a dog’s genetics.
+They’re barking because they were born and bred to do that.

-It’s also been found that dogs with certain medical issues like respiratory conditions, metabolic issues, chronic vomiting and larynx-based problems tend to bark more.
+It’s also been found that dogs with specific medical issues like respiratory conditions, metabolic issues, chronic vomiting, and larynx-based problems tend to bark more.
 It’s their way of letting you know that something is wrong.

 In other words, some dogs will always be noisy.
-If you’re looking for quiet dog breeds, disregard these dogs and instead focus on the four-legged friends below.
+So if you’re looking for quiet dog breeds, disregard these dogs and instead focus on the four-legged friends below.

 15 Quiet Dog Breeds

-As you research quiet dog breeds, these 15 pups are known for not making a lot of noise.
+As you research quiet dog breeds, these 15 pups are known for not making much noise.

 On average, they bark and bay far less than other breeds.

 The Pug is a small, playful dog with a great personality.
-Usually they only bark if they’re very hungry or feel threatened.
+Usually, they only bark if they’re starving or feel threatened.

-Pugs are happy indoors as well as outside, though they’re not a fan of the heat.
+Pugs are happy indoors and outside, though they’re not fans of the heat.
 The breed is easy to train and does well with other animals and children.

 2. Great Dane